peteroupc/peteroupc.github.io/graphicsapi.md

 - _Quake_ (1996), _Quake II_ (1997), and _Quake III Arena_ (1999) popularized the practice of using only a subset of the OpenGL 1.1 API for a game's graphics rendering (see, for example, "Optimizing OpenGL drivers for Quake3" by the developer of _Quake III Arena_).
 - The [**API reference**](https://github.com/kitao/pyxel?tab=readme-ov-file#api-reference) for the 2-D game engine _Pyxel_.
 But, in addition to the efforts there, a minimal version of the Python language runtime and nonreliance on hardware acceleration (notably the OpenGL API) would be worthwhile.
+- BGI, a 2-D graphics API (`graphics.h`) by what was then known as Borland.

 <a id=2_D_Graphics></a>